-Only minutes away from your lecture room or office pop in for a beverage or bite to eat.
-Starbucks and the lounge provide great communal space to work, meet or socialise.
+Only minutes away from your lecture room or campus accommodation, we're based on the ground floor in Oak House.
+Pop in for a beverage or bite to eat.
+We have a lounge area which provides a great space to work, meet or socialise.
+Take a look at Starbucks menu.

 - Address: Ground Floor, Oak House, University of Surrey, Guildford, Surrey GU2 7XH